farakiko/LGN/README.md

 This work is based on this repository: https://github.com/fizisist/LorentzGroupNetwork

 ## Abstract
 Neural networks which are Lorentz group equivariant are extremely desirable for high energy physics data.
-In this work, we attempt to build such a model and train it to the task of jet- classification.
-The model reaches state-of-the-art benchmark performance, in addition to passing a series of physics equivariance tests; suggesting a new realm of experimentation with physics equivariant models.
+In this work, we attempt to build such a model and train it to the task of jet-classification.
+The model reaches state-of-the-art performance, in addition to passing a series of physics equivariance tests; suggesting a new realm of experimentation with physics equivariant models.

 ## Training Result